 Sewage Backups are gross and hazardous to your health, so it's easy to understand why the first thing on your mind is to get it cleaned up and deodorized!
 But is there coverage for sewage backup under your home insurance policy?

-Unlike things like Water Damage, which are covered under most insurance policies (What's the difference between All Risk and Named Peril Insurance Policies), sewage backup is generally handled separately under what is called a rider or endorsement.
+Unlike things like Water Damage, which are covered under most insurance policies (For more on this please see: What's the difference between All Risk and Named Peril Insurance Policies), sewage backup is generally handled separately under what is called a rider or endorsement.
 What this means is that coverage for sewer backups must be elected when purchasing your home owner's insurance.
 Most local insurance agents will recommend this additional coverage whenever they feel the need for this coverage may present itself in the future.
-If you don't have a local agent or purchased your coverage online, you may not have this valuable coverage.
+If you don't have a local agent or purchased your coverage online, you may not have this valuable coverage or local insight.

 As a rider to your existing home owner's insurance policy, many people may not realize that this coverage carries its own coverage limit.
 This provides a specific coverage limit for sewage backup claims that is often $ 5,000 or $ 10,000.
 While this is often enough coverage for a sewage backup, things like finished areas that may be affected can increase the costs quickly.